 snarling dog

-According to the 2017-2018 APPA National Pet Owners Survey, 67% of U.S. households own a pet, and approximately 60.2 million homes own a dog.
-Since 1988 pet ownership has risen 56% in 1988.
-Unfortunately, the number of dog bites has also risen.
+According to the 2023-2024 APPA National Pet Owners Survey, 66% of U.S. households own a pet, and approximately 65.1 million homes own a dog.
+Unfortunately, as pet ownership increases year over year, the number of dog bites has also risen.

 South Carolina Law

-In South Carolina dog bite/dog attack liability is controlled by both common law principles of negligence and by statute.
-We adopted the English common law (also known as judicial precedent or judge-made law) legal system just after the formation of the thirteen colonies.
-It wasn’t until 1986 that the South Carolina legislature enacted code specifically addressing dog bites/attacks.
-See, South Carolina Code Section 47-3-110Liability for attacks by dogsThis legislation changed the law of this state and with respect to dog bite liability and made South Carolina a strict liability state, with limited exception.
+In South Carolina, dog bite/dog attack liability is controlled by both common law principles of negligence and by statute.
+We adopted the English common law (also known as judicial precedent or judge-made law) legal system just after the formation of the thirteen colonies, but it wasn’t until 1986 that the South Carolina legislature enacted code specifically addressing dog bites/attacks with South Carolina Code Section 47-3-110This legislation changed the law of this state and with respect to dog bite liability and made South Carolina a strict liability state, with limited exception.

 SC Code Ann.
-47-3-110 reads in relevant part “the owner of the dog or other person having the dog in his care or keeping is liable for the damages suffered by the person bitten or otherwise attacked…” Since the enactment of 47-3-110, South Carolina courts have interpreted the statute to mean that a dog owner is liable for his or her dog even when the dog is no longer in its control or keeping at the time of the incident – a dog owner is strictly liable if its dog bites an innocent victim.
+47-3-110 says that “the owner of the dog or other person having the dog in his care or keeping is liable for the damages suffered by the person bitten or otherwise attacked.”
+Since the enactment of 47-3-110, South Carolina courts have interpreted the statute to mean that a dog owner is liable for his or her dog even when the dog is no longer in the owner’s control or keeping at the time of the incident—i.e., a dog owner is strictly liable if its dog bites an innocent victim.
 However, the law does not create liability for a dog owner if a dog bite victim is (1) an unlawful trespasser, or (2) if the dog bite was provoked by the victim.

 Liability and Insurance

-Generally, homeowners and renters insurance policies offer dog bite liability coverage, unless of course, the policy contains a dog bite exclusion, which is becoming very common.
-In our practice, when there is available dog bite coverage we typically see policies with $100,000 to $500,000, and commercial coverage equal to $1,000,000.
-However, if the value of a claim exceeds the liability limits of insurance the dog owner will be personally responsible for all damages that exceed liability coverage.
+Generally, homeowners and renters insurance policies offer dog bite liability coverage, unless, of course, the policy contains a dog bite exclusion, which is becoming more common.
+In our practice, we’ve noticed that when there is available dog bite coverage, we see coverage amounts of $100,000 to $500,000, and commercial coverage equal to $1,000,000.
+However, if the value of a claim exceeds the liability limits of insurance, the dog owner will be personally responsible for all damages that exceed liability coverage.

-All dog owners should review their homeowners and/or renters’ insurance policies to make sure they have adequate coverage.
+All dog owners should review their homeowners and renters insurance policies to make sure they have adequate coverage.
 This should be done on an annual basis.
-Doing so will ensure there are funds available to help innocent victims obtain necessary medical care, and protect the financial future the dog owner.
-Even if you don’t own a home you may obtain Pet Insurance.
-As of July 23, 2020, Progressive Insurance is advertising pet insurance for as little as $1.00/dayHere.
+Doing so will ensure there are funds available to help innocent victims obtain necessary medical care, and to protect the financial future of the dog owner.
+As of 2024, Progressive Insurance is advertising pet insurance for as little as $1.00/day.

 What Should I Do If I’m Bitten or Attacked by a Dog?